 My name is Bailey and I’m a freelance writer based out of Anchorage, Alaska.
-Since moving here in 2015, I’ve traveled around the state writing human interest stories for various publications, including 61°North Magazine, Anchorage Press, and showmealaska.net.
+Since moving here in 2015, I’ve traveled around the state writing human interest stories for national publications, including Lonely Planet, Atlas Obscura, U.S. News & World Report, Culture Trip, and Paste, among others.
+I’ve also written for various local publications, including 61°North Magazine, Anchorage Dispatch News, Anchorage Daily News, Anchorage Press, and showmealaska.net.

 I graduated from Drake University in Des Moines, Iowa in May 2014.
 There, I triple majored in news/Internet journalism, magazines, and international relations (say that three times fast), served as senior editor for Think Magazine, and competed on the Division I women’s rowing team.

 I’m a devout Packers fan, antique store enthusiast, avid runner, and full-time coffee junkie.
 When I’m not interviewing sources or writing articles I can be found exploring art galleries, hiking, cooking, or spending a lazy day people watching with a cup of coffee.

 My passion is for print journalism.
 It always has been.
 During my junior year of high school I applied and became the youngest ever intern at the culture and entertainment magazine Volume One.
 There I researched and wrote more than 100 articles ranging from art and music to local events and dining, conducted interviews with professionals, pitched story ideas, and fell head-over-heels with the written word.